Utilising melodic patterns to play by ear

 The notes of the arpeggio may also appear in different orders which are called 'inversions'.
 Each progressive inversion is formed by taking the note of the bottom of the arpeggio and moving it up by an octave, until you get back to the root form an octave higher.

 Melodies often make use of inverted arpeggios as they allow different chords to show up within the same note range.
-For example, in The Atholl Highlanders.
+For example, the first part of The Atholl Highlanders transposed into C outlines the notes of a C major and F major arpeggio.
 If this melody used a root form triad for the F major section, the lowest note of the melody would suddenly jump up.

 Ornamental patterns